alex-patterson-webdev/container/README.md

         $service = $container->get('ServiceName');
     }

-## Registering Services
+## Registering services with the container

-In order to be able to fetch services from the container, we must first register them.
-All services require a unique name to be provided when registering.
-This name is the value we use after to fetch the service via `$container->get()`.
-There are a number of different ways we can register a service with the container, the method you choose will depend on how you wish the service to be created by the container or if the service when created has other dependencies to resolve.
+There are a number of different ways we can register a 'service' with the container, the method you choose will depend on how you wish the service to be created.

+The service name is conventionally the fully qualified class name of the service being created.
+This helps reduce confusion on file locations in relation to services, and we can also reduce configuration by using the PHP `::class` constant.

 ### Objects and Values

-The simplest use case is when you need to add an object or value to the container.
-As these values not require instantiation or other dependencies the container will simply store and return this value unmodified when requested from the container.
+The simplest use case is when you need to `set()` an object or value on the container.
+These values do not require instantiation, the container will simply store and return this value unmodified when requested via `get()`.

     $container = new Container();
-    $container->setService('TodaysDate', new \DateTime('today'));
+    $container->set('TodaysDate', new \DateTime('today'));
     $todaysDate = $container->get('TodaysDate');

-### Classes Registration
+### Factories

-The container is able to create services from factory classes.
-If your class has no dependencies, and the name you register matches the fully qualified class name, calls to get will create the class using the `Arp\Container\Factory\ObjectFactory` automatically, no service registration is required.

-        use Arp\Container\Factory\ObjectFactory;
+Factories provide us a location to construct and resolve dependencies using the container.
+The factory can be any php `callable`.

     $container = new Container();

-        // Create an new object instance from a non-registered service name
-        // where the service name matches the FQCN
+    $container->setFactory('TodaysDate', static function() {
+        return new \DateTime('today');
+    });

+When invoked the factory class will also have the container injected into it as the first argument.
+We can use the container to resolve other dependencies.

+    $container->setFactory('TodaysDateService', static function(ContainerInterface $container) {
+        return new TodayDateService($container->get('TodaysDate');
+    });

+We also have access to the requested service name as the second argument, `$name`.
+By being aware of the name of the service which is being created it can allow us to create reusable factories.

+            $factory = static function(ContainerInterface $container, string $name) {
-        $object = $container->get(\stdClass::class);
+               $todaysDate = $container->get('TodaysDate');

-It is recommended for clarity that you explicitly define the service using  `Arp\Container\Factory\ObjectFactory`.

-    use Arp\Container\Factory\ObjectFactory;
+               if ('EnglishDateService' === $name) {
+                    return new EnglishDateService($todaysDate);
+               }
+               return new FrenchDateService($todaysDate);
+           };

+            $container->setFactory('EnglishDateService', $factory);
+            $container->setFactory('FrenchDateService', $factory);

+In cases where you need have a service without dependencies we can use the `ObjectFactory` and the container will create the class for us based on the service `$name`.
+If the service `$name` is not a valid class name an exception is thrown.

     $container = new Container();
-    $container->setFactory(\stdClass::class, ObjectFactory::class);
+    $container->setFactory(\stdClass(), ObjectFactory::class);

     // @var \stdClass $object
-    $object = $container->get(\stdClass::class);

-You can also define you own factories for more complex object creation.
-Factories can be of any php `callable` type and allow the service name to differ from the created service.

-    use Arp\Container\Factory\ObjectFactory;

-    $container = new Container();
-    $container->setFactory('FooService', static function() {
-        return new \stdClass();
-    });

-    // @var \stdClass $object
-    $object = $container->get('FooService);
+    $object = $container->get(\stcClass());

-The factory 'callables' are also provided with a number of arguments to allow us to resolve other dependencies inside other service factories.
+_The above configuration isn't explicitly required as any service `$name` using a FQCN not registered with the container with be automatically registered to use `ObjectFactory`.
+For clarity, it is recommended that you explicitly define the service_.